 But a couple of months ago, when I was trying a new recipe, the instructions included the use of a small food processor.
 I was amazed and happily surprised at not only how quickly and easily the pastry dough came together, but that the quality of the pastry dough was excellent.
 I almost laughed out loud at the ease of use, thinking back to my catering days when I would be required to bake 50-60 pies for one event!

 Small food processors have become a mainstay in a busy cook’s kitchen.
 I have had mine for a while, but didn’t really start to use it until recently.
 And the reason for that is that I am now using my food processor when I mix up my perfect pie crust recipe.
 Seriously.

 There are a number of good brands on the market.
-You can get them just about anywhere, Walmart, Kitchen Stuff Plus, or Bed Bath & Beyond to name a few.
+You can get them just about anywhere.
 Just make sure the bowl or bin will hold about 8 cups (1.9 litres) – so that you can use your food processor for a variety of uses.

 - Put the dry ingredients into the bin, put on the lid and pulse for a few seconds, just to blend.

 - Next take the butter or vegetable shortening and add it to the dry mixture.

 - I don’t use the chute for this and I cut the shortening/butter into small chunks.

 - Put the lid back on and pulse until the butter is very finely chopped.

 - Then add the ice water.